Hodge conjecture: Integral Hodge conjecture

-The Hodge conjecture for Kähler varieties
+Hodge conjecture for Kähler varieties

 A natural generalization of the Hodge conjecture would ask:

 Hodge conjecture for Kähler varieties, naive version.
 Let X be a complex Kähler manifold.
 Then every Hodge class on X is a linear combination with rational coefficients of the cohomology classes of complex subvarieties of X.

 This is too optimistic, because there are not enough subvarieties to make this work.
 A possible substitute is to ask instead one of the two following questions:

 Hodge conjecture for Kähler varieties, vector bundle version.
 Let X be a complex Kähler manifold.
 Then every Hodge class on X is a linear combination with rational coefficients of Chern classes of vector bundles on X.

 Hodge conjecture for Kähler varieties, coherent sheaf version.
 Let X be a complex Kähler manifold.
 Then every Hodge class on X is a linear combination with rational coefficients of Chern classes of coherent sheaves on X.

 Voisin (2002) proved that the Chern classes of coherent sheaves give strictly more Hodge classes than the Chern classes of vector bundles and that the Chern classes of coherent sheaves are insufficient to generate all the Hodge classes.
 Consequently, the only known formulations of the Hodge conjecture for Kähler varieties are false.